Comicbook / Curse of the Worgen

-- Ms. Exposition: Belrysa.
+- Ms. Exposition: Belysra.
 Alpha Prime also serves as a less-unbiased form of this.

 - My God, What Have I Done?: Malfurion after Arvell's death.
 Ralaar calls him out on it.

-Ralaar: (to Belrysa) Let Malfurion tend to the corpse his wise choices have created.
+Ralaar: (to Belysra) Let Malfurion tend to the corpse his wise choices have created.

 - Not Quite Dead: Darius Crowley.